yosephdev/task-master/README.md

 ### Step 4: Implement a Function to Add a New Task

 Implemented a function `add_task(title, description, status='Pending')` to add a new task to the `tasks` list.
 The task is represented as a dictionary containing 'title', 'description', and 'status' keys.
 By default, the status is set to 'Pending'.
 After adding the task, the `save_tasks()` function is called to save the updated task list to the JSON file.

+### Step 5: Implement a Function to Update an Existing Task

+Implemented a function `update_task(index, title=None, description=None, status=None)` to update an existing task in the `tasks` list.
+The function takes an index to identify the task to be updated, and optional parameters to specify the new title, description, and status of the task.
+If any of the optional parameters are provided, the corresponding task attribute is updated.
+After updating the task, the `save_tasks()` function is called to save the changes to the JSON file.